 In 1992 I was a happy single girl employed as the office manager at the Denbigh Animal Hospital.
 Just loving my job and minding my own business.
 Then this guy walked in with his yellow Labrador Retriever—without an appointment.
 His grandfather had just passed away and left the dog, Major, in his care.
 The guy was Steve.
 It turned out Steve had a heart of gold, steel blue eyes, and suntanned arms that made something like an appointment seem totally unnecessary.

-After this meeting I saw Steve around from time to time, but never socially.
+After this meeting, I saw Steve from time to time around town, but never socially.
 This didn’t stop me from trying.
-He was a part of a family business, Ziegler Plumbing and Sewer.
-All of a sudden I was thrilled when my washing machine was slow to drain.
-I called, requesting Steve, of course.
-Much to my dismay, Steve didn’t do service work; he did the construction jobs like replacing water and sewer lines–oh well.
+I learned he was a part of his family’s business, Ziegler Plumbing and Sewer.
+All of the sudden I was thrilled when my washing machine was slow to drain.
+I called, requesting Steve.
+Much to my dismay, Steve didn’t do service work; he did the construction jobs like replacing water and sewer lines—oh well.
 Someone else came to my rescue.

-For a good while we played a cat and mouse game, me being more of the cat, him the mouse.
+For a good while, we played a cat and mouse game, me the cat, him the mouse.
 A year passed with no real progress, just the occasional dog encounters with lengthy chit-chats.
-I could see that this guy loved his dog, his mother and working with his family—all good signs.
+I could see that this guy loved his dog, his mother, and working with his family—all good signs.
 Was a relationship possible, or was I just dreaming?
 It was plain to see that some action had to be taken to get this ball rolling.

-Christmas was coming, and Denbigh Animal Hospital was hosting a fundraising photo-with-your-pet event for the local Golden Retriever Rescue group.
+With Christmas coming, Denbigh Animal Hospital was going to host a fundraising photo-with-your-pet event for the local Golden Retriever Rescue group.
 I took a gamble that Steve would love a photo of Major to share with his family and mailed him a flyer.
-Sure enough he called and made an appointment.
+Sure enough, he called and made an appointment.